 - Keep rearing containers out of direct sunlight and provide a moist (not wet) paper towel or sponge to provide sufficient, not excessive, moisture.

 - Release monarchs where they were collected and at appropriate times of year for your area.

 - Check out Monarch Joint Venture’s newly updated handout, Rearing Monarchs: Why or Why Not?

-Raising wild monarchs for tagging and other citizen science research projects can be really rewarding and the data these projects generate are incredibly useful to researchers.
+Raising wild monarchs for tagging and other community science research projects can be really rewarding and the data these projects generate are incredibly useful to researchers.
 For example, we have learned through tagging that butterflies in the Pacific Northwest consistently migrate to coastal California, while butterflies in the Southwest have been found migrating to both coastal California and central Mexico!
-If you are rearing monarchs for a citizen science project, raising a few more than ten monarchs collected from the wild may be justifiable—but it is not an excuse to raise one hundred monarchs.
-Raising large numbers of monarchs for citizen science projects carries many of the same risks as captive breeding or captive rearing in high numbers.
-Finding a balance between contributing valuable data without compromising the health of monarch populations is a goal most researchers share—and the goal of most monarch citizen science programs is to improve our understanding of monarchs in order to help conserve them!
-So, keep the numbers you captive rear for citizen science research reasonable and be sure to report your data.
+If you are rearing monarchs for a community science project, raising a few more than ten monarchs collected from the wild may be justifiable—but it is not an excuse to raise one hundred monarchs.
+Raising large numbers of monarchs for community science projects carries many of the same risks as captive breeding or captive rearing in high numbers.
+Finding a balance between contributing valuable data without compromising the health of monarch populations is a goal most researchers share—and the goal of most monarch community science programs is to improve our understanding of monarchs in order to help conserve them!
+So, keep the numbers you captive rear for community science research reasonable and be sure to report your data.

 Can I raise monarchs on tropical milkweed?